Lamiaceae (family name)

 Forage for Pollinators: Produces Nectar for Long-tongued and Short-tongued Bumblebees, especially popular with the Wool-carder solitary bee, who will also build its nests nearby under old moss, leaf litter and fine grass, especially in pot plants we have found.
 (Anthidium manicartum).

 Flowering time: June, July, August, September.

-(Sow in late summer or autumn to allow a period of chilling to break seed dormancy)
+(Sow in autumn to allow a period of chilling to break seed dormancy)